-Many drivers are looking for effective strategies on how to lower car insurance in Ontario, given its increasing complexity.
-Clients often ask us, "Why is my price higher than my friend's or neighbour's?"
+Many drivers are searching for how to lower car insurance in Ontario, especially as rates continue to rise in 2025.
+Clients often ask us, “Why is my price higher than my friend’s or neighbour’s?
 It turns out, it is not as simple as being the same age or living in the same area as someone you know.
-We found no less than 21 factors that can influence your car insurance premiums.
+We found no less than 22 factors that can influence your car insurance premiums.
 Do you land on the right factors?
 Here is a comprehensive list, in no particluar order, of the main factors that go into calculating your car insurance and what you can do to lower your rates and make sure you have the right price.

 Choosing the right vehicle can be a significant step towards lowering your car or auto insurance.
 While it certainly is more expensive to insure a BMW versus a Honda Civic, the physical damage coverage is only one part of the insurance premium.
 You are also insuring your body for injury.
 The vehicle safety rating often has a major impact on the insurance premium.